drewdeponte/snapdragon/README.md

 brew install phantomjs
 ```

-## Usage
+## Usage (snapdragon)

-Snapdragon provides two commands, **snapdragon** and **snapdragon_server**
-which allow you to run your [Jasmine](http://pivotal.github.io/jasmine/)
-tests.

-### snapdragon

-The first is focused around allowing you to run your
+The **snapdragon** command allows you to run your
-[Jasmine](http://pivotal.github.io/jasmine/) specs purely from the
+[Jasmine](http://pivotal.github.io/jasmine/) specs from the command-line just
-command-line and see the output of your tests justs as you would if using
-RSpec out of the box.
-The follownig are a few different examples of how this
-can be used.
+as you would with RSpec and other testing tools.
+The following are some usage
+examples.

-#### Run a specific describe/it block
+### Run a specific describe/it block

 The following runs the describe or it block that corresponds to line number
 **23** in the **spec/javascript/foo_spec.js** file.